Methodology Series β€” Part 1 of 6

 HIGH (60%)

-The ground you walk on.
+The complexity and consequences of the terrain.
 While physically demanding, Roopkund does not require advanced technical mountaineering skills, ropes, or complex glacier crossings.

 Cumulative Fatigue